top of page

 • For an example of making cognitively consistent decisions, read Appendix 2M.

 Decisions that are not made consistently eventually result in uneasy feelings, discontentment and/or emptiness stemming from cognitive dissonance.
 Making value-based decisions (rather than being motivated by immediate gratification) and acting them out in public is the way to rid yourself of anxiety.
 For example, when you honor and value God more than yourself or anyone else, you can feel at peace with your behavioral decisions, even in an environment that doesn't support your decisions.
-As a Christian, a spirit-filled believer, when you act on Godly values, your decision and actions bring you cognitive consistency and peace (Proverbs 10:9, 11:3).
-If you don’t act on it, anxiety results in your body and mind, resulting in Christian cognitive dissonance.
+As a Christian, a Spirit-filled believer, when you act on Godly values, your decision and actions bring you cognitive consistency and peace (Proverbs 10:9, 11:3).
+If you don’t act on it, anxiety results in your body and mind, producing Christian cognitive dissonance.
 The Apostle James says that when we think one way but act another we are being “double minded” (James 1:8, 4:8).
 God-honoring, single-minded decisions stem from a personal relationship with God through Jesus Christ as evidenced by acting out value-based decisions.

 When a Christian says that God is their first priority in life, their decisions on how to act needs to show this, otherwise peace will be elusive.
 Take prayer as an example.
 A Christian who holds to the value of prayer in their Christian life, will pray regularly.
-(For tips watch Rick Warrens 4 habits of prayer @ https://www.youtube.com/watch?v=mp89-uvE1tA.)

 Who Do You Trust.png